 Unlike traditional colposcopes, the tampon-shaped Pocket Colposcope is inserted through a speculum to provide a magnified image of the cervix.
 Close up imaging of the cervix achieves exquisite image quality that rivals that of one of the best colposcopes on the market without the need for high-end light sources, optics or cameras.

-learn more about the pocket colposcope >>The Pocket Colposcope is significantly less expensive, smaller and lighter than a traditional clinical colposcope.
+The Pocket Colposcope is significantly less expensive, smaller and lighter than a traditional clinical colposcope.

 Weighing less than two pounds, it fits inside a pocket (hence the name).
 The device enables healthcare providers to optically zoom in and capture acetic acid, Lugol’s iodine and vascular images (green light imaging) by pressing a button with their thumb.
 Images taken with the Pocket Colposcope are transmitted instantly to a smartphone, tablet or laptop.

-learn more about the pocket colposcope >>In clinical investigations in over 8 countries across 4 continents.
+In clinical investigations in over 8 countries across 4 continents.
 The Pocket Colposcope received FDA clearance in September 2018.